 Top Prague Attraction – Municipal House

 The Municipal House was originally built to be an administrative and cultural centre.
-Located just inside the Old Town it was built on the area once occupied by the former Royal Court before it moved to Prague Castle.
+Located just inside one of the original Old Town entry gates, the Powder Gate, it was built on the area once occupied by the former Royal Court before it moved to Prague Castle.
 Formerly an army barracks it was demolished as part of the Czech National Revival celebrations at the turn of the 20th Century.
-Commissioned by the city, building began in 1906 and the Municipal House opened in 1911 and for many years stood as both a functioning building and national landmark.
-Originally the plan for the building was part of a competition but with no satisfactory winner the project was given to two Czech architects Osvald Polivka and Antonin Balsanek who invited around 30 of the best designers, artists, sculptors to make the decorations.
-The building is divided into many “salons” or open areas the biggest of which is the Smetana concert Hall which is still the largest indoor classical music venue in the city.
-It’s home to the Czech Philharmonic Orchestra and on October 28 1918, Smetana Hall was the scene of the proclamation of the independent state of Czechoslovakia.
-The annual Prague Spring (Prazske jaro) music festival opens on May 12th each year as this is the anniversary of Smetana’s death.
-After a procession from Vysehrad to the Municipal House there is a gala performance of his Ma Vlast (My Country) which is also the National Anthem.
+Commissioned by the city and allocated a budget of CZK3 Million, building began in 1906 and the Municipal House opened in 1911 for many years stood as both a functioning building and national landmark.
+It eventually cost CZK6 Million or double the original estimate.
+The first plan for the building was part of a competition but with no satisfactory winner the project was given to two Czech architects Osvald Polivka and Antonin Balsanek who invited around 30 of the best designers, artists, sculptors to make the decorations.
+This building is covered in the Prague Architecture walking tour

 The main external features are the large ceramic half-dome mosaic above the entry called Homage to Prague and created by Karel Spillar.
-Either side of the dome are sculptures representing The Repression of the People and The Resurrection of the People both by Ladislav Saloun (who was also commissioned for the Jan Hus monument).
+Either side of the dome are sculptures representing The Repression of the People and The Resurrection of the People both by Ladislav Saloun (who was also commissioned for the Jan Hus Monument).
 Inside you’ll find nationalist murals by Alfons Mucha, Jan Preisler, Max Svabinsky and others.